0xBECEDA/pow-server/README.md

-# world-of-wisdom
+# World-of-wisdom

 This project is proof-of-concept of TCP-server protected from DDOS attacks with the Prof of Work.
-As PoW algorythm I choose hashcash algorithm, because of:
+As PoW algorithm I choose hashcash algorithm, because of:

 Proven Security: Hashcash has a proven track record of security and has been widely used in various applications, including email spam prevention and cryptocurrency mining.
 It relies on the computational effort required to find a hash collision, making it resistant to brute-force attacks.